Welcome to the official Libretro/RetroArch Documentation!¶

 Which platforms is RetroArch available for?¶

-RetroArch runs and is supported on GNU/Linux, BSD, Windows, Mac OSX (PPC/Intel), Haiku, PlayStation 3, Playstation Vita, Playstation Portable, Xbox 360, Xbox 1, Raspberry Pi, Nintendo GameCube, Nintendo Wii, Nintendo Wii U, Nintendo 3DS, Android, iOS, Open Pandora, and Blackberry.
+RetroArch runs and is supported on GNU/Linux, BSD, Windows, Mac OSX (PPC/Intel), Haiku, PlayStation 3, Playstation Vita, Playstation Portable, Xbox 360, Xbox 1, Raspberry Pi, Nintendo GameCube, Nintendo Wii, Nintendo Wii U, Nintendo 3DS, Nintendo Switch, Android, iOS, Open Pandora, and Blackberry.

 What is the license for this?¶

 libretro is released under the MIT license.
 RetroArch is released under the GNU GPLv3.
 The cores are usually released with the same license as the originating projects.